SharePoint/sp-dev-docs/docs/business-apps/power-automate/get-started/create-your first-flow.md

     ![Flow template - send email when an item is added in a list](../../../images/gs01-create-a-flow-when-item-is-added-template.png)

 6. To create the flow, select **Create Flow**.
-Any connections that require a connection is also attempted during this step.
-After the flow is created successfully, you are redirected to the flow details page where you can edit and modifify the flow if needed.
+Any connections that require a connection are also attempted during this step.
+After you successfully create the flow, the flow details page appears where you can edit and modify the flow, if needed.
-    >Your flow is active as soon as you save the flow.
-In this case, this flow that will send an email when new items are added to the list is now active, and runs whenever new items are added to the **Projects** list in the specified SharePoint site.
+    >In this case, this flow that sends an email when new items are added to the list is now active, and runs whenever new items are added to the **Projects** list in the specified SharePoint site.

     ![Flow designer - send email when an item is added in a list](../../../images/gs01-when-item-is-added-template-flow-created.png)